richard-jones/magnificent-octopus/octopus/modules/es/README.md

 * ELASTIC_SEARCH_HOST
 * ELASTIC_SEARCH_INDEX

+The DAO also provides a built-in standard ES mapping which you can override by overriding the **mapping** function (see below), and also provides a placeholder **prep** function which subclasses can implement in order to have work done before a record is **save**d.

 ### Initialisation

 This module provides a function to initialise the index at application startup.
 It needs to be in the rootcfg.py as follows: